zadium/StargateRingTP.ossl/README.md

     /./128/64/25
     ./128/64/25
     #hg.mygrid.com:8000/My Region/128/64/25     it is commented
+``

 do not use simicolone : for region links seperator

-    hg.mygrid.com:8000:My Region/128/64/25  wrong
+    hg.mygrid.com:8000:My Region/128/64/25  is wrong

-If url name have name as description it ignore the url
+If url name have name as description it ignore the url line

-You can use url postion that have stargate at this point, so that target gate in another sim will rez rings as welcoming.

-Some of grids dose not allow hyper teleport (osTeleportAgent) or between regions, you can ask your admin to enabled it for you.
+Some of grids dose not allow hyper teleport (osTeleportAgent) or between regions or just for parcel owner, you can ask your admin to enabled it for you.

 ### Setup ###

 Easy, rez it , change the description for name it, after rezzing all rings, click `Refresh` in menu, enjoy.
 You need refresh button only at then end of setup, or after renaming it in description.
-If you like, put GateSound sound file in Gate prim for starting, and put RingSound file in Ring object inside the gate, or it use default sounds

 ### Buildup ###